How to Appeal an Arbitrator

 II.
 APPEALING THE DECISION

 A. Notice of Appeal- Within 20 days of the Arbitrator’s decision you must file a notice with the Court that states: “Notice from Arbitration and Motion for Trial Setting”.
-This is extremely important, this is a firm cutoff and we cannot miss this date.
+This is extremely important, this is a firm cutoff and we cannot be missed.

-B. Deposit for Appeal- At the time of filing the notice of appeal of arbitrator's decision, you must deposit with the Clerk $140.
+B. Deposit for Appeal- At the time of filing the notice of appeal of arbitrator's decision the appealing party must deposit $140 with the Clerk of court.
 If you are ultimately deemed to be the prevailing party then the deposit will be returned to you.
 However, if you are the losing party then the court will give your deposit to the opposing party.

 C. Downside to Appeal- Downside to Appealing the Arbitrator’s Award: